grafviktor/goto/README.md

 #### Debian or RedHat ####

-RPM and DEB packages are available in the releases section.
-RPM and DEB packages are not provided for pre-release and Beta builds.
+RPM and DEB packages are available in the releases section (these packages are not provided for pre-release builds).

 #### Arch Linux ####